rinanasir/make-bucket-list/README.md

-# Getting Started with Create React App
+# Welcome to BuckleUp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created with bootstrap and react [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts